End of Life Ireland

 End of Life Ireland (EOLI) made a submission to the Justice Committee reviewing the Dying with Dignity Bill 2020.
 Throughout the submission we have emphasised our core values of choice and compassion.

-By choice, we mean people suffering from a terminal illness (only) who wish to end their lives have that choice.
+By choice, we mean people suffering from a terminal illness (only) as defined in the 2020 Dying with Dignity Bill who wish to end their lives have that choice.
 By compassion we mean it is a desirable goal to reduce suffering in our society.
 Compassion will ensure no-one will suffer a prolonged painful death against their wishes.

 “We believe that a person approaching the end of their life, should be provided with accessible, high-quality and evidence-based care to minimise suffering and support their wishes.
 Every citizen should be able to access their choice of medical care, including palliative care and Medical Assistance in Dying (MAiD).
 Their individual choices should be discussed, encouraged and promoted.
 Any genuine choice by a patient, including MAiD, should be respected and supported.”